 Yet our biggest gains as humans come from “creative abrasion”, where we rub up against people who make us feel uncomfortable and challenge our notions of ourselves and the world we live in.

 This is where creativity and innovation truly spark.

-9. When high diversity and high inclusion exist – customer service is better.
+When high diversity and high inclusion exists, customer service is better

 When at least one member of a team has traits in common with the end user, the entire team understands that customer better.
 A team with a member who shares a client’s ethnicity is 152% more likely than another team to understand that client.

-EVERY EMPLOYEE PLAYS A ROLE Not every employee is on the front lines with the customer, but every employee is still responsible for customer engagement.
+Every employee plays a role.
+Not every employee is on the front line with the customer, but every employee is still responsible for customer engagement.